The Falls Water Falls

 Overview

-The Falls Water Falls, near Summer Hill Creek in Mullion Range State Conservation Area, is great for scenic views, bushwalking, picnicking and birdwatching.
+The Falls Water Falls, near Summer Hill Creek in Mullion Range State Conservation Area, provide a scenic vista and popular swimming location.

-Follow Central Mines trail to The Falls Water Falls at Summer Hill Creek for breathtaking views of the creek cascading down over two levels.
+From the carpark by Ophir Road, follow Central Mines trail to The Falls Water Falls at Summer Hill Creek for breathtaking views of the waterfalls.
 The falls are lovely all year around, but are particularly striking when water levels in the creek are high following heavy rainfall.
-At the bottom of this glorious waterfall, you’ll find a tranquil swimming hole that makes the most perfect place to cool off on a hot summer’s day.
+At the bottom of these glorious waterfalls, you’ll find a tranquil swimming hole that makes the most perfect place to cool off on a hot summer’s day.

-Pack a picnic and visit the nearby Fourth Crossing picnic area or take a walk along Historic Water Race walking track.
+Pack a picnic and drive to nearby Fourth Crossing picnic area, then take a walk along Historic Water Race walking track.

 Map